jqtangust/jqtangust/README.md

 ### Updates 📢

+- 📅 **17/03/2024**: 📈 We have done a preliminary evaluations GPT-4V's performance in [`visual affective computing`](https://github.com/EnVision-Research/GPT4Affectivity), revealing its potiential in this field.

 - 📅 **25/02/2024**: 🚀 I have created the [`repository`](https://github.com/jqtangust/FilmRemoval) for our paper _Learning to Remove Wrinkled Transparent Film with Polarized Prior_ (**CVPR 2024**).
 All related materials are preparing.

 - 📅 **01/12/2024**: 📈 I have uploaded the implementation of [`EPCE-HDR`](https://github.com/jqtangust/EPCE-HDR).
 This is the official implementation of _High Dynamic Range Image Reconstruction via Deep Explicit Polynomial Curve Estimation_ (**ECAI 2023 Oral**).